 Replicate data into Azure Database for MySQL

 Data-in Replication allows you to synchronize data from an external MySQL server into the Azure Database for MySQL service.
 The external server can be on-premises, in virtual machines, or a database service hosted by other cloud providers.
-Data-in Replication is based on the binary log (binlog) file position-based replication native to MySQL.
+Data-in Replication is based on the binary log (binlog) file position-based or GTID-based replication native to MySQL.
 To learn more about binlog replication, see the MySQL binlog replication overview.

 When to use Data-in Replication